JonathanF95/JonathanF95/README.md

 Front-End Developer
 -------------------

 I'm a dedicated front-end developer with a strong foundation in HTML, CSS, and JavaScript.
 Currently, I'm advancing my skills in React to build dynamic and responsive web applications.
+Additionally, I have experience with Express.js and MongoDB, allowing me to contribute to both front-end and back-end development.
 With a passion for clean code and user-centric design, I bring creativity and attention to detail to every project.

 * 🌍  I'm based near Chicago, IL
 * ✉️  You can contact me at [john.fuen995@gmail.com](mailto:john.fuen995@gmail.com)